 Seung Yi, regional head of core and corporate compliance

 One of the key players in Citi’s substantial Asian compliance team, Yi has worked in compliance for two decades.
 Yi spent the first eight years of his career (1998 to 2006) at Morgan Stanley, where he worked in New York, Korea and Hong Kong, and ended up as regional head of core compliance.

 Munir Nanji, head of global subsidiaries group, Asia Pacific

 Nanji took on his current job in 2017, having previously been Asia sales head for treasury and trade solutions at Citi.
 The global subsidiaries group, which serves the local units of Citi’s multinational clients in Asia, has been hiring more bankers recently, Nanji told us in an interview last year.
 He added that he’s not interested in recruiting candidates who are purely salespeople.
 “If you’re just meeting a client to sell them a particular product because it’s the flavour of the month, the discussion could end pretty quickly.”

 Rajesh Mehta, regional head of treasury and trade solutions, Asia Pacific

-Citi’s mammoth TTS business, which provides integrated cash management and trade finance services to multinational corporations, has been experiencing double-digit growth of late.
+Citi’s mammoth TTS business, which provides integrated cash management and trade finance services to multinational corporations, has been experiencing high growth rates of late.
 Mehta was appointed to lead the business regionally in 2016.
-The 34-year Citi veteran has held several senior roles in transaction banking and corporate banking in Europe, Middle East and Africa (EMEA), Latin America, and Mexico.
+The Citi veteran has held several senior roles in transaction banking and corporate banking in Europe, Middle East and Africa (EMEA), Latin America, and Mexico.
 He was most recently EMEA head of TTS.